szstonelee/gointernal/scheduler.md

 Thread is the basic unit for OS to run code.

 A Goroutine is a task job.
-When we create a Goroutine (go func()...), we just add a new task entry to a global task queue(GRQ).
+When we create a Goroutine (go func()...), we just add a new task entry to a global task queue(**GRQ**).
 Then Go runtime dynamiclly determines how many threads are needed to finish these tasks.
 Go runtime has a bounded limit for the number of threads which is the GOMAXPROCS.
 But GOMAXPROCS only limits the running threads.
 The threads which controlled by Go runtime and do system work, are not counted for GOMAXPROCS, e.g. GC threads.

 So here Goroutine == task.

 Threads in Go will be scheduled to each cpu core to run.
-For each core, there is a task queue(LRQ).
+For each core, there is a task queue(**LRQ**).
 Tasks in GRQ will be distributed to LRQ.
-And each task from LPQ will be consumed in a thread which goes to a core.
+And each task from LPQ will be run in a thread which goes to a core.

 The following 4 points are the keys of Go Scheduler.